deepinv/deepinv/docs/source/user_guide.rst

 Training, Testing and Utilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+All the tools from the library, from measurement operator to restoration methods,
+are implemented as :meth:`torch.nn.Module` and therefore natively support backpropagation.
-Reconstruction models :math:`R` can be trained on datasets to improve their performance:
+Reconstruction networks ``model`` can be trained on datasets to improve their performance:

 ::